 (Minor disclaimer: I will point out I was using the living rule book from the GMT site so do not know how the original set that shipped with the game plays differently)

-This not-quite-a-bot puts immeasurable pressure on a player to play as optimally as possible for each side because….well anything can happen in love and war!
+This ‘not-quite-a-bot’ puts immeasurable pressure on us, the only player, to play as optimally as possible for each side because….well anything can happen in love and war!

-This sort-of-but-not-quite-a-Bot earns its self a solitary BSoMT 1d8 roll of (7) for making this title so much more than a ‘play with yourself’ variation of an excellent title for the soloist war-game
+This sort-of-but-not-quite-a-Bot battles its self to a solitary BSoMT 1d8 roll of (6) for making this title so much more than just a ‘play with yourself’ variation of what ultimately is an excellent title for the soloist war-gamer.

 Something for the Weekend Sir?!